i-tozer/substack-to-kindle/README.md

 - Scrapes Substack articles preserving formatting and images
 - Converts local PDF files to Kindle-compatible formats
+- Extracts text from PDFs for better reading experience
 - Converts content to EPUB (default), AZW3, or MOBI format
 - Direct conversion to AZW3 and MOBI formats without requiring Calibre
 - Uses Calibre for conversion when available (better quality)